dresden-elektronik/deconz-rest-doc/docs/endpoints/ddf/index.md

 Once the pull request is merged, the new DDF bundle will be uploaded to the bundle store.
 You can view an [example here](https://deconz-community.github.io/ddf-tools/#/store/bundle/035806b180fcbaf51b143fe2dcd78f2494329000bd02397398a99865bc0127ea).

+#### Semi-automatically with the Web-based Auto Bundler

+We have introduced a new web-based page to generate DDF bundles.
+This tool simplifies the bundling process by automating most of the steps.
+You can access the web-based auto bundler [here](https://deconz-community.github.io/ddf-tools/#/auto-bundler).

+Most of the time, the bundler will work seamlessly.
+However, in some cases, it may prompt you to provide additional files if necessary to complete the bundling process.
+Follow the on-screen instructions to ensure all required files are included.

 #### With the Node.js based bundler

 You can also create a DDF bundle manually using the [CLI DDF Tool](https://github.com/deconz-community/ddf-tools/tree/main/packages/cli), which allows you to generate a DDF bundle from a DDF JSON file.